mallpunk/Python-Wordfeud-API/README.md

 Python Wordfeud API
 ================
+Based on the original PHP code (TODO: include link).
+Text below for now copied verbatim from there; to be adapted for the Python version.

-The Wordfeud-class helps you communicate with the Wordfeud API servers.
+The Wordfeud class helps you communicate with the Wordfeud API servers.
 I haven't tested all the methods yet and I'm sure there are some API methods I haven't discovered yet.

 **Please keep in mind that this is still a work in progress!**